Hecate2/how-to-debug-neo/README.md

 Do not forget to consider `git checkout` a proper commit or branch for each repository, so that the versions of all these codes can match.

+Neo > 3.7.4:

+neo-modules have been migrated into `neo/src/Plugins`.

 #### [Download the **N3 testnet** offline package](https://sync.ngd.network/)

 Make sure you are actually downloading N3 testnet 5 (N3T5) full offline package.
 Unzip it and get the file `chain.0.acc`.